Choosing the right prizes for a marketing competition

 Optimisation of personalisation.

 Although 37% of users refuse third-party cookies, consumers still expect personalised experiences.
 The solution lies in data enrichment.
-Collected from consumers, it offers brands the opportunity to optimise the personalisation of their offers.
+Collected directly from consumers, it offers brands the opportunity to optimise the personalisation of their offers.

 Improving the effectiveness of marketing campaigns.